rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

     - Fill the full width of the container. **HINT:** Use a width value that will fill the parent element.
     - Define the height to 200px.
     - Adjust the size of the image so that the image will clip to fit to the size of the container.
+     - Change the transparency of the image to 60% opacity.
+0. Style the hover state of the images to:
+    - Change the transparency of the image to 100% opacity.
 0. Style the paragraphs within the aside section to:
     - Remove the margin on all sides.
     - Set the text color to gray using your desired color method.